Testing an exact diffraction formula with gravitational wave source lensed by a supermassive black hole in binary systems: Observable Differences

-In Figure~\ref{fig:F_w}, each subfigure represents a different $y$, which is marked at the top left corner of each subfigure.
-In each subfigure, we can see that the $|F|$ is oscillating with frequency $w$, especially when $w$ is very high.
-And the oscillation amplitude is basically constant.
-The blue dot-dash line represents $|F_{\rm trad}|$ calculated by traditional diffraction integral (Eq.~\ref{eq:F_wy}).
-And the red solid line represents $|F_{\rm new}|$ calculated by new diffraction integral (Eq.~\ref{eq:F_wycos}).
-The red line is significantly higher than the blue line.
-And the ratios of $|F_{\rm new}|$ and $|F_{\rm trad}|$ are shown in middle panels in each subfigure.
-In bottom panels of each subfigure, we show the difference $|F_{\rm new}|-|F_{\rm trad}|$.
-We can see that $\frac{|F_{\rm new}|}{|F_{\rm trad}|}$ is slightly increasing with increasing $w$ when $w<1$, and it becomes basically a constant except some nodes.
-Since the ratio $\frac{|F_{\rm new}|}{|F_{\rm trad}|}$ is not always a constant, the amplification factor from new diffractive formula can not be fitted well by just adjusting some parameters in traditional formula.
-At these nodes, $|F_{\rm new}|$ and $|F_{\rm trad}|$ reach local minimums, while the ratio $\frac{|F_{\rm new}|}{|F_{\rm trad}|}$ reaches local maximums, and the absolute value of difference $\left||F_{\rm new}|-|F_{\rm trad}|\right|$ reaches local minimums.
+In Figure~\ref{fig:F_w}, each subfigure corresponds to a different $y$ value, indicated at the bottom left corner of the upper panel in each respective subfigure.
+Across all subfigures, it's evident that $|F|$ exhibits oscillatory behavior with respect to $w$, particularly noticeable at higher $w$ values.
+The oscillation amplitude remains relatively constant.
+The blue dot-dashed line represents $|F_{\rm app}|$ computed using an approximate diffraction integral (Eq.~\ref{eq:F_wy}), while the red solid line signifies $|F_{\rm exa}|$ determined through an exact diffraction integral (Eq.~\ref{eq:F_wycos}).
+Notably, the red line consistently lies above the blue line.
+The ratios of $|F_{\rm exa}|$ and $|F_{\rm app}|$ are displayed in the middle panels of each subfigure.
+In the bottom panels, we show the difference $|F_{\rm exa}|-|F_{\rm app}|$.
+It's observable that $\frac{|F_{\rm exa}|}{|F_{\rm app}|}$ slightly increases with $w$ when $w\lesssim5$ and remains relatively constant thereafter, except at specific nodes.
+Since the ratio $\frac{|F_{\rm exa}|}{|F_{\rm app}|}$ is not constant, the amplification factor derived from the exact diffraction formula cannot be accurately fitted by merely adjusting parameters in the approximate formula.
+At these nodes, both $|F_{\rm exa}|$ and $|F_{\rm app}|$ attain local minima, while the ratio $\frac{|F_{\rm exa}|}{|F_{\rm app}|}$ reaches local maxima, and the absolute difference $\left||F_{\rm exa}|-|F_{\rm app}|\right|$ hits local minima.